Group-2D/Demo-Project/README.md

 # University Timetable Generator

-The project is designed to generate a university timetable
+The project is designed to generate a university timetable.

 ## Table Of Contents